3mdeb/verified-boot/verified_boot_main.md

 #### RTR (Root of Trust for Reporting)

+> A computing engine capable of reliably reporting information provided by the RTM and its measurement agent(s) or held by the RTS.

+~ NIST SP800-155, section 3.6.4, Appendix B - Glossary [^NIST_sp800-155_glossary]

 > The RoT for Reporting (RTR) is a RoT that reliably provides authenticity and non-repudiation services for the purpose of attesting to the origin and integrity of platform characteristics.
 It necessarily leverages the RTM and